 Extension Definitions

-An extension definition defines the url that identifies the extension and which is used to refers to the extension definition when it is used in a resource.
+An extension definition defines the url that identifies the extension and which is used to refer to the extension definition when it is used in a resource.

 The extension definition also defines the context where the extension can be used (usually a particular path or a data type) and then defines the extension element using the same details used to profile the structural elements that are part of resources.
-This means that a single extension can be defined once and used on different Resource and/or datatypes, e.g. one would only have to define an extension for â€œhair colorâ€ once, and then specify it can be used on both Patient and Practitioner.
+This means that a single extension can be defined once and used on different Resources and/or datatypes, e.g., one would only have to define an extension for “hair color” once, and then specify that it can be used on both Patient and Practitioner.

 For further discussion of defining and using extensions, along with some examples, see Extensibility.